 - Typical Pay Rate on Clerical Assignment: $14.00 per hour

-- Mark-up (typically between 45-75%): 20%
+- Markup (typically between 45-75%): 20%

 Formula:

-Since your costs remain the same, your gross margin depends on making sure that your mark-up is set at an appropriate amount.
-This amount can vary significantly based on the size of the order.
 For example, your markup may be lower in order to staff a high-volume contract.
 While there may be a lower margin per worker, you’re able to recoup expenses based on the head count.
-Otherwise, it is generally advised to stay in the 45 – 75% range to reach a typical revenue and net profit goal for a staffing agency.
+Otherwise, it is generally advised to stay in the 45-75% range to reach a typical revenue and net profit goal for a staffing agency.

-To demonstrate the two examples above, let’s assume this order was for a 12-week contract for three clerical temporary employees at 40 hours per week.
-The 60% mark-up example would equate to a $9,676.80 gross profit.
-Meanwhile, the 20% mark-up equates to a $1,612.80 gross profit.
 While winning an order from a customer might seem important, it might not be profitable for your staffing agency in the end.
-Depending on your overhead costs, this formula can be a helpful tool to help you determine where your mark-up needs to be in order to cover overhead costs, meet your revenue goals and contribute to plans for growth.
+Depending on your overhead costs, this formula can be a helpful tool to help you determine where your markup needs to be in order to cover overhead costs, meet your revenue goals and contribute to plans for growth.

-*The information and examples provided above were used only for demonstration purposes.
+Note: The information and examples provided above were used only for demonstration purposes.
 In no way does this article offer or provide financial advice.
 Every business is unique and expenses, margins, and other costs may vary.
 Please contact a licensed accountant or attorney for advice specific to your business.